 Tasty Thunder Bay

 We straggled into Thunder Bay that evening.
-It's a great place to eat; we stopped at the Maltese Grocery's deli, in the Italian neighborhood, and had the famous pancakes at the Hoito, in the Finnish neighborhood.
+It's a great place to eat; we stopped for gelato in the Italian neighborhood, and had the famous pancakes at the Hoito, in the Finnish neighborhood.

 And of course we visited Historic Fort William, a reconstructed North West Co. fur post where living-history interpreters re-create 1815, often in dramatic vignettes that involve the conflicts that often arose.

 In fact, we stayed until it closed, only then driving over to see famed Kakabeka Falls.

-Then it was back over the border.
-We stopped to see the new visitors center at Grand Portage National Monument, a re-creation of the British-owned North West post that had to be moved to Fort William in 1803.
+Then it was back over the border and a quick stop at Grand Portage National Monument, a re-creation of the British-owned North West post that had to be moved to Fort William in 1803.